-- Write tests for high-risk units - For each story, have a testing task Could have two: one for writing tests, one for passing - For a sprint, have a testing Story or "loose" Task This is a "Developer Story": As a developer, I want...
-End-to-End Scenarios, e.g. - For Milestone, have a testing Iteration or loose Story/ Task - □longer End-to-End Scenarios, e.g.
+- Write tests for high-risk units - For each Story, have a testing Task (BDD Scenario Tests) - Could have two: one for writing tests, one for passing - For an Iteration, have a testing Story or "loose" Task - □This is a "Developer Story": As a developer, I want... - End-to-End Scenarios, e.g. - For Milestone, have a testing Iteration or loose Story/ Task - □longer End-to-End Scenarios, e.g.